 Montserrat Museum – St Jerome

-I’d like to hike farther (yes, I would so!), but I need time to visit the Montserrat Museum on St Mary’s Square.
-Among the many artworks there is the famous Caravaggio painting, St Jerome in Meditation – a dark brooding painting that suits my contemplative mood.
+I’d like to hike farther (yes, I would so!) but I also want time to visit the Montserrat Museum on St Mary’s Square.
+For the culturally minded, it’s one of the top things to do in Montserrat.
+Among its many artworks is a famous Caravaggio painting, St Jerome in Meditation – a dark brooding painting that suits my contemplative mood.

-Montserrat Museum was created almost by accident – a Spanish-born phoenix that rose from the ashes of Napoleon’s troops, who sacked the monastery in 1811 in retaliation against the Catalan guerrilla fighters who’d holed up here.
-If they could have they probably would have smashed Montserrat Mountain itself.
+Montserrat Museum was created almost by accident – a Spanish-born phoenix that rose from the ashes of Napoleon’s troops, who sacked the monastery in 1811 in retaliation against the Catalan guerrilla fighters who had holed up here.
+If they could have, they probably would have smashed Montserrat Mountain itself.

 The ruin of Montserrat Monastery in Spain

-I take a last look out at the valley.
-Do I need to re-invent myself, I wonder?
-Re-build myself into something bigger and better, someone who doesn’t desert her team?
-I place my palm against the rock of the mountain, as if to tap into Montserrat’s earthy energy, then give it a pat and walk on.
+I take a last look out at the valley, give a nod to St Michael’s Cross then start the hike back.
+Do I need to re-invent myself like the monastery did?
+Re-build myself into something bigger and better?
+Someone who doesn’t desert her team?
+I place my palm against the rock of the mountain, as if to tap into Montserrat’s earthy energy, before walking on.
 After a few steps I come to a crossroads.
 One path leads up Montserrat Mountain; a challenging trail the group must have followed.